campriest/beerapp/README.md

 Start of React-Native app:

 Objective:
 Create a Beer App: location bodegas within a certain mile radius that sell beer.
-Provde a delivery service from the bodege to the consumer.
+Provide a delivery service from the bodege to the consumer.

 Future: